Skylark13/AVSwitcher/README.md

 The goal of this little utility is to switch displays and audio devices.

 If you have a PC which you use both for regular "work" and for watching movies or gaming on a TV, you may want to automate switching between different video and audio outputs.
-AVSwitcher allows you to do this using for example AutoHotKey to it to a key.
+AVSwitcher allows you to do this using for example AutoHotKey to bind it to a key.

 ## Example

-I normally use my PC with 2 1920x120\. monitors and with audio output through my PC's default audio chipset (either speakers or headphones).
+I normally use my PC with two 1920x1200 monitors and with audio output through my PC's default audio chipset (either speakers or headphones).

 I sometimes want to watch movies or TV series, or play games, on my big screen TV.
-The TV is 1920x1080\. and I want to view my primary monitor on it, but I do not want to always set the TV to clone the primary monitor, because it would then force that monitor to only output 1920x1080\.
+The TV is 1920x1080, and I want to view my primary monitor on it, but I do not want to always set the TV to clone the primary monitor, because it would then force that monitor to only output 1920x1080.
 Also, in that case I want the audio output to go through the HDMI audio output, not the default audio chipset.

 Having to go to NVidia control panel to enable and disable cloning of the primary monitor on the TV, and switching the audio output to HDMI and back, would involve a lot of clicking each time.
-Instead, I made this little utility which I can bind to Ctrl-Alt-F1 to switch to the TV, and Ctrl-Alt-F2 to switch back, and so when I get in front of my TV, I just grab my wireless keyboard, hit the keyboard shortcut, and voilà, everything is switched.
+Instead, I made this little utility which I can bind to a keyboard shortcut to switch to the TV, and another keyboard shortcut to switch back, and so when I get in front of my TV, I just grab my wireless keyboard, hit the keyboard shortcut, and voilà, everything is switched.

 ## Limitations